vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 around 10 PM around two hours after my second meal.
 However, the brief discomfort didn't get in the way of my energy levels.

+This was also the day that I resumed peas consumption after taking a break starting about 2024-08-03.
+However, the amount of peas was about 1/3 of the level I used to have, so it's not a full resumption.
+I did not experience any clear symptoms related to the peas, and my FoodMarble Aire 2 readings showed low levels of fermentation.

+### Fifty-two days later (2024-09-08)

+#### Notes added the next day (2024-09-09)

+The day mostly went well and was high-energy.
+I reached highs with my breath holds (with one hold lasting 75 seconds).

+I had intermittent brief mild pain, and a general sense that the area wasn't quite right.

+### Fifty-three days later (2024-09-09)

+#### Notes added in the afternoon (around 3 PM)

+The day so far has been high-energy.
+I experimentally resumed consumption of sauerkraut in approximately my usual quantity.

 ## Current learnings

 I was updating [best practices around abdominal